Penn Badgley Says He Was Never Sexually Assaulted

 — Variety (@Variety) September 7, 2018

-Badgley was in no way trying to diminish the suffering of those who have been sexually assaulted or rape, and the point he was trying to make was about treating others respectfully, says People Magazine.
+Badgley was in no way trying to diminish the suffering of those who have been sexually assaulted or raped, and the point he was trying to make was about treating others respectfully, says People Magazine.

 “Depending on so many factors, it can range from conscious abuse to something very unconscious — and that is the point I was making, cautiously, in the context of a conversation about fanaticism and cultural norms which support manipulative or abusive behavior.
 These are the same norms which support predatory men, but not exclusively predatory men.
 They affect, and infect, us all.”